Swedish Institute at Athens: Hermione, the Argolid (2015 – ongoing)

 The project A Greek cityscape and its people: a study of ancient Hermione, in the Argolid, was initiated in 2015 as a collaboration between the Ephorate of Antiquities of Argolida and the Swedish Institute at Athens.
 The general director for the project is Alcestis Papadimitriou, while Jenny Wallensten is responsible for the Swedish part.
 The aim of the field project is to explore the civic life in a Greek city state from the Archaic to Imperial periods.
 Studies have concerned buildings, family life, community structures and religious practices, including burial practices.
 Digital methods have been developed and employed to map out the extent and plan of the ancient city without having to resort to large-scale excavation.

 Vlochos, Thessaly (2016 – ongoing)

 The current archaeological fieldwork in Vlochos, Thessaly, (The Vlochos Archaeological Project) is a collaboration between the Swedish Institute at Athens and the Ephorate of Antiquities of Karditsa.
 It is under the General Directorship of Maria Vaïopoulou, director of the Ephorate, with Robin Rönnlund being the director for the Swedish side.
 The aim of the project is to investigate the hill of the site of Strongilvouni and its surroundings.
 Extensive remains of a large fortification, from the Archaic to Hellenistic periods, have been located on the hilltop.
 In 2016 media reported extensively about the site.
 Even if the results from the geophysical surveys were impressive, the presentation given in media was misleading.

+Pergamos, Macedonia (2024 - ongoing)

+After preliminary surveys in 2021 and 2022 the Swedish Institute initiated a field project in collaboration with the Ephorate of Antiquities of Kavala with the title The Ancient Pergamos Project.
+Patrik Klingborg and Georgia Galani are directing the project from the Swedish side, and Stavroula Dadaki from the Greek side.
+The project aims at establishing the chronology of the site, and to gain a better understanding of its role in the surrounding area.
+The project also aims at making new information about the site available for both an academic and a general audience.
+The project published its first article in November 2024, with a thorough description of the history of the area together with interpretations pertaining to its chronology.
+With the exception of field surveys no previous archaeological investigation of the site has taken place.